 Obviously, these are all great questions, and it’s easy to ask them, but much harder to answer them.

-So when Visit The USA got in touch a few months ago, asking if we wanted to find out how great the Midwest of the U.S. is we thought it would be a good test, to see if we could figure out the perfect formula to find Game Changers.
+So when Visit The USA got in touch a few months ago, asking if we wanted experience the midwestern United State, we thought it would be a good test, to see if we could figure out the perfect formula to find Game Changers.

 Chicago, Illinois, and Kansas City, Missouri, were chosen as prime targets, at which point we asked our online audience what we should be seeing, experiencing and, most importantly, eating whilst we were there.
 The response was overwhelming, and seeing as we only had 48 hours in each city, we prepped our bodies for long days and LOTS of food!

 Our first stop was Chicago.
 We dived straight into exploring hot dogs, pizzas and Italian beef sandwiches.
 From commercial outfits to little hole-in-the-wall places, the passion for great food was exceptional.
-Here are my two favourite moments:
+Here are a few or our favourite moments.

 Italian Beef Sandwiches at Tony’s Beef

-They say time waits for no man, and very quickly we found ourselves arriving into Kansas City, one of the spiritual homes of barbecue in the U.S. Again, there were probably two moments here that will stay with me for a very long time:
+They say time waits for no man, and very quickly we found ourselves arriving into Kansas City, Missouri.
+One of the spiritual homes of barbecue in the U.S. We found ourselves at many incredible BBQ joints, but here are two that are not to be missed.

 BB’s Lawnside BBQ